TommasoBelluzzo/MacroUO/README.md

 	return true;
 }
 ```
 helps MacroUO to identify active Ultima Online clients on which macros can be executed.
-Making modifications to `windowClass` and `windowText` conditions would allow MacroUO to work on other games or applications.
-Removing the aforementioned conditions would transform it into a universal input automation tool.